A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

-\paragraph{Robot Actions and Behaviors} For tracking faces and directing the robot's head towards the identified speaker, we employ the iKinGazeCtrl module - a controller designed for iCub's gaze, capable of independently steering the neck and eyes \citep{roncone2016cartesian}.
-Additionally, our action module provides functionalities for controlling facial expressions (by activating LEDs) and synthesizing speech (by using Acapela Text-To-Speech\footnote{\url{https://www.acapela-group.com/}} with a child-like English voice)
+\paragraph{Robot Actions and Behaviors} For tracking faces and directing the robot's head towards the identified speaker, we employ the iKinGazeCtrl module -- a controller designed for iCub's gaze, capable of independently steering the neck and eyes \citep{roncone2016cartesian} toward a point in the cartesian space.
+Additionally, our action module provides functionalities for controlling facial expressions (by activating LEDs) and synthesizing speech (by using Acapela Text-To-Speech\footnote{\url{https://www.acapela-group.com/}} with the child-like English voice ``Josh'').

-\paragraph{Self Monitoring/States Controller} We developed a module for interaction- and self-monitoring to manage the multiple parallel threads and processes needed for the interaction.
-This module is responsible for receiving and supervising the entire auditory and visual information, triggering the robot's gaze and facial expressions accordingly, and controlling the ``speak'' and ``listen'' states of the conversation.
-In relation to perceptual inputs, this module also manages the quests for spatial memory information, handled with RPC-ports, and the trigger of LLM-generated responses in case the robot was addressed.
+\paragraph{Self-Monitoring/State Controller} This module acts both as Self-Monitoring and as State Controller.
+As a state machine, it is responsible for handling information coming in inputs and controlling the activation of other modules subsequently.
+For instance, it takes in input information coming from the \textit{Sound Detection} module to manage the activation of the \textit{Addressee Estimation} based on the start and end of the speaker's utterance.

+In parallel, it also monitors all the active modules of the architecture, providing such information to the \textit{Visualization System} to be displayed on the tv-screen.

 \paragraph{Visualization System} An additional module of the architecture is the real-time visualization of the main processes involved in the proposed framework.
 This includes details about the robot's current state, such as the activation of the modular architecture, which illustrates the ongoing processes supporting the robot's cognitive abilities.
 Additionally, it showcases the explainable and transparent solutions integrated into the XAE model.
 A 50-inch TV screen positioned behind the robot serves as a presentation board for various visualization windows (Figure~\ref{fig:screenshot}).